GoogleCloudPlatform/education-data-platform/1-foundations/README.md

 ## Data Catalog

 [Data Catalog](https://cloud.google.com/data-catalog) helps you to document your data entry at scale.
-Data Catalog relies on [tags](https://cloud.google.com/data-catalog/docs/tags-and-tag-templates#tags) and [tag template](https://cloud.google.com/data-catalog/docs/tags-and-tag-templates#tag-templates) to manage metadata for all data entries in a unified and centralized service.
-To implement [column-level security](https://cloud.google.com/bigquery/docs/column-level-security-intro) on BigQuery, we suggest to use `Tags` and `Tag templates`.
+Data Catalog relies on [tags](https://cloud.google.com/data-catalog/docs/tags-and-tag-templates#tags) and [tag templates](https://cloud.google.com/data-catalog/docs/tags-and-tag-templates#tag-templates) to manage metadata for all data entries in a unified and centralized service.
+To implement [column-level security](https://cloud.google.com/bigquery/docs/column-level-security-intro) on BigQuery, we suggest using `Tags` and `Tag templates`.

 The default configuration will implement 3 tags: